Viir/bots/guide/eve-online/eve-online-mining-bot.md

 All settings are optional; you only need them in case the defaults don't fit your use-case.

-+ `unload-station-name` : Name of a station to dock to when the ore hold is full.
++ `unload-station-name` : Name of a station to dock to when the mining hold is full.
-+ `unload-structure-name` : Name of a structure to dock to when the ore hold is full.
++ `unload-structure-name` : Name of a structure to dock to when the mining hold is full.
 + `module-to-activate-always` : Text found in tooltips of ship modules that should always be active.
 For example: "shield hardener".
 + `hide-when-neutral-in-local` : Should we hide when a neutral or hostile pilot appears in the local chat?
 The only supported values are `no` and `yes`.